 Some studies have linked sugary beverages, such as soda and sweetened tea and coffee, to the development of visceral fat.
 People should think about reducing the sugar in their coffee and cutting out soda altogether.

-Reducing simple carbohydrate intake
+Reducing refined carbohydrate intake

-Simple carbohydrates such as white bread, refined grains, and sugary foods are low in nutritional value, but high in calories.
+Simple carbohydrates such as white bread, refined grains, and sugary foods are low in nutritional value but high in calories.
 They are also linked to the development of abdominal fat.
 Replace simple carbohydrates with complex carbohydrates, such as whole grain pasta and fruits and vegetables.

 Eating more fruits and vegetables

-Fruits and vegetables are a healthy alternative to simple carbohydrates.
+Fruits and vegetables are a healthful alternative to simple carbohydrates.
 They also add fiber to the diet, which can help regulate blood sugar.
 Abdominal fat is a risk factor for insulin resistance and diabetes.

 Consuming lean protein